hbs-rcs/transitioning_to_batch/README.md

 Setup: You a have a folder with a number of data files (5?
 20?) and a script file.
 Or you have a parameter sweep that will run over 100s of combinations of values.
 Doing this via a GUI program is cumbersome on slow.
 I'd like to streamline my approach for running this code repeatedly on different files.

 ## Code:
-My script file process_data.py takes an input file with numbers and will output a running sum after 10 values, printing out astatus line of how many #s have been seen so far every 1000 lines summed.
+My script file [process_data.py](code/process_data.py) takes an input file with numbers and will output a running sum after 10 values, printing out status line of how many #s have been seen so far every 1000 lines summed.

 ## Questions for attendees
 * What do you like about using the GUI for running your script file?